 There were a couple of Super Golden Crisp commercials in 1993 where Granny used a weird-looking magical clock to pull a "Granny Goodwitch Time Switch" to travel into the past to try to get away from Sugar Bear, like this one.
 Unfortunately, he was always a step ahead of her.

-Homura of Puella Magi Madoka Magica has the magical ability to travel back in time, but only as far back as her first meeting with Madoka because of her wish, making it a variant of the Terminator style of time travel.
+Homura of Puella Magi Madoka Magica has a magical buckler that allows her to travel back in time, but only as far back as her first meeting with Madoka because of her wish, making it a variant of the Terminator style of time travel.

 The time machine in Meanwhile is one-way and can only go as far back as when its receiving end was originally built.
 When Timmy first encounters it, the Professor has locked it so that it can only go a maximum of ten minutes into the past.

 Dale and Stacey Yorkes from the Marvel comic Runaways pilot a stationary two-seater TARDIS-type time machine.

 In Suske en Wiske (Spike and Suzy) the "teletimemachine" is a Time Cop-type; the machine does not come with the time traveler, but an operator who stays behind can retrieve the time traveler at any moment.
 This feature was often used for last second rescues.